 Per IRS Publication 525 Taxable and Nontaxable Income, page 22:

-Life insurance proceeds paid to you because of the death of the insured person aren't taxable unless the policy was turned over to you for a price.
-This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract issued on or before December 31, 1984.
+Life insurance proceeds paid to you because of the death of the insured person aren't taxable on the Federal unless the policy was turned over to you for a price.
+This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract.
 However, interest income received as a result of life insurance proceeds may be taxable.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.